2sync

 The Aesthetic Minimalist Weekly Planner trades bold colors for a neutral palette that feels calm and intentional.
 It includes sections for weekly tasks and inspirational quotes, with a design that prioritizes whitespace and readability.

-With over 1,000 ratings and 84% five-star reviews, it is one of the highest-rated aesthetic templates on the marketplace.
+With 1,631 ratings and 84% of them five stars, it is one of the highest-rated aesthetic templates on the marketplace.
 If you want a weekly planner that looks polished without visual clutter, this is a strong pick.
 Browse more options in our best aesthetic Notion templates roundup.

 7. Weekly Planner by JoyLoveDigital